PrimoPan/pose-detection/README.md

 To make machine-learning skills easier for developers,Google released a Javascript library **Tensorflow.js**.It makes it possible for us to create machine learning models in Javascript or in another word,in Web.Meanwhile,Node.JS is also available.Since web is so convenient that we can use it on almost every console.And we can 'Code once,run everywhere'.

-To simplify the process further,we got **ML5.JS**.It is derived from tensorflow.js and relies heavily on **P5.JS** which is another JS library (processing in the web).So you can consider that both ML5.JS and P5.JS are designed for we digital-art students or someone who is interested in the application of AI.
+To simplify the process further,we got **ML5.JS**.It is derived from tensorflow.js and relies heavily on **P5.JS** which is another JS library (processing in the web).So you can consider that both ML5.JS and P5.JS are designed for we digital-art students or someone(newbie) who is interested in the application of AI.

 ### 01-Posenet in P5.js